Scratch-Client-4/contributing/README.template.md

 - LESS for styling
 - Vue.js for most functionality
 - Parcel for bundling everything together

+_It's great to also include some tutorials about the techs used_

 ## :vertical_traffic_light: Setting up your environement
 _Instructions on how to and requirements to set up an environement for working on the project, for example :_